ThalesGroup/dd-honeypot/docs/fakefs_json_guide.md

 ## 🔧 Requirements

-- Docker installed
+- Docker installed and running
+- Basic knowledge of shell commands
-- Python 3
+- Python 3.x

 ---

-## 📁 Step 1: Extract File System Structure
+## 📁 Step 1: Run the Docker Container and Extract File System Structure

 Use Docker to extract the directory tree and save it compressed: